stevenlriv/php-skit/README.md

 ## Folder/Files Structure

 - config/ script configuration before deployment.
 Most are enviroment variables
-- public/ php/html files that are included from index.php
+- public/ php/html files that are included from index.php and templates for some classes
 - src/ all php files required for the toolset to work
 - index.php web server router